kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 * 2 x LEDs for status indicators
 * 2 x 460 ohm resistors for LEDs
 * 1 x 18 ohm 5W power resistor for a dummy load on the power supply
-* 1 x 2A fuse for the current going through multimeter
+* 1 x 2A fuse and a suitable socket, for the current going through multimeter
 * 1 x 2-port banana connector jack for voltage output
 * 4 x small screws and corresponding nuts for attaching the multimeter to casing
 * 1 x small piece of wiring board to connect fuse and wires going to multimeter
 * 0.3 m2 of 3mm MDF material for the casing
 * Wire, capable of handling a couple amps

+The only components I needed to buy were the power resistor and the fuse socket.
+Everything else was either second-hand or provided by the Guild's electronics club or Fab Lab Oulu.

 ## Tools used
 * Laser cutter